carabaestlein/ml-experiments/README.md

 `learning_the_concepts_notebook.py` walks through computing dot products, creating the different layers of a NN, making predictions, computing errors and then adjusting the model parameters via backpropagation.

 `two_layer_NN.py` contains the code for a simple two layer NN, including the code to train it over many iterations.
-Note that if the training data is small this may lead to overfitting.
+Note that given the training data is small this model will be heavily overfitted.

 `simple_wine_recommender_NN_notebook.py` contains the code to train the two layer NN on the following data set: